Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### Our New Render App

 Render will now begin to build our app.
 This may take several minutes.
-If our app successfully deploys, we will see a  `Your service is live 🎉` message appear in the logs section at the bottom of the screen.
+If our app successfully deploys, we will see a `==> Starting service with 'gunicorn "app:create_app()"'` message.
+You may also see a  `Your service is live 🎉` message appear in the logs section at the bottom of the screen.

 ![Screenshot of the your service is live message in the logs of a successfully deployed Render app](../assets/deployment/deployment_successful-deployment-logs-render.png)